Traditional Outdoor Seating Permit Process COVID-19 Temporary Outdoor Seating Extension Process Traditional Permit Rules & Fines Standards

 - Furniture must be made of durable material.
 No plastic, or unfinished or pressure treated wood furniture is permitted

-- Planters or pots may be used to define the outdoor seating space but are not required
+- Planters or pots may be used to define the outdoor seating space

 - The umbrellas must be fixed so as to leave a clear height of 7 feet from the sidewalk surface